Darkhyp/DICOMtoSVS/README.md

 - decompress the file in your local disk, ending up with a DICOMtoSVS folder containing a DICOMtoSVS.exe file and a _internal folder, containing required files to run the executable.
 Do not separate the _internal folder from the exe file.
 - optional: create a desktop shortcut of the .exe file (right-clik, create shortcut)
 - when running the .exe file for the first time, Windows will display a warning message "unknown publisher".
 This is an expected behavior from Windows.
-- ruuning the .exe file will launch a command prompt and, a few seconds later, another window to select the arguments for the WSI conversion
+- ruuning the .exe file will launch a command prompt and, a few seconds later, another window to select the arguments for the WSI conversion.
+You should point out the folder where the native DICOM files are (.../native_folder).
+It is not expected that the selected folder contains other file or folder types.
+- The command prompt is automatically closed at the end of the script.
+Converted files are stored at .../native_folder_ouput